Meet Father Paul Walsh, CSB

 Towards the end of high school, he became involved in the charismatic renewal.
 He was interested in continuing this involvement and looked into attending a university where he could continue his prayer meetings.
 He decided on the University of Toronto and joined the Emmanuel prayer group at St. Basil’s Church.

 Through this involvement he met Fathers Leo Reilly, CSB and Claude Arnold, CSB.
-He also met Basilians who taught in his classrooms and worked in the library and administration including Fathers Owen Lee, CSB, Don Finlay, CSB, and Harry Gardner, CSB.
+He also met Basilians who taught in his classrooms, worked in the library, and administration including Fathers Owen Lee, CSB, Don Finlay, CSB, and Harry Gardner, CSB.
 Despite their different personalities, he remembered them all as down to earth and accessible.

-After graduating he spent a year working at a religious goods store.
+After graduating, he spent a year working at a religious goods store.
 At the suggestion of his spiritual director, he attended a vocation weekend for the Basilians.
-Although he had considered diocesan life, he was attracted to living in community and interested in joining a religious order.
+Although he had considered diocesan life, he was attracted to living in community and was interested in joining a religious order.

 “Charismatic renewal was an experience of community, and diocesan life didn’t strike me as community minded,” he said.

 In 1979, he joined the Basilians as an associate and spent a year teaching at Andrean High School, a Basilian high school in Gary, Indiana.
 It was the furthest he had lived from home and he felt isolated living in another country and was dependent on people to drive him as he had not yet learned to drive.